 It’s more like the Museum of Fun Arts…

 …when you go on this eye-popping, jaw-dropping tour across the centuries at the Museum of Fine Arts, Boston.
 With your team, you’ll discover startling aspects of objects and art from ancient Egypt, Greece, Rome, Japan, China, India, Paris, and all periods of American history.
 Your challenge: answer tricky questions about what you find.
-But you don’t need to know anything about art or the museum to win the game and have a blast—you just need sharp eyes, comfy shoes, and great teamwork.
+To triumph, you just need sharp eyes, comfy shoes, and great teamwork.

 - Why King Kong would take up smoking

 - What ghoulish ingredient a lady keeps in a flowerpot